Your HOA just received an LOI (Letter of Intent) for the loan you need. Now what?

 Letter of Intent

-After your bank asks a few more questions, they may be inclined to send you a cleverly worded Letter of Intent.
+After your bank asks a few more questions, they may be inclined to send you a cleverly worded Letter of Intent (LOI) or a Term Sheet.
 Upon receipt of this document, many HOA Boards get into trouble.
-They wrongly assume that this letter represents a commitment to provide the association with a loan.
+They wrongly assume that this document represents a commitment to provide the association with a loan.

-Upon more careful examination, Associations will learn that a Letter of Intent is not a legal document.
-Rather, it is a non-binding communication inviting the Association to move forward with the loan process.
+Upon more careful examination, Associations will learn that Letters of Intent and Term Sheets are not legal documents.
+Rather, they are non-binding communications inviting the Association to move forward with the loan process.

 The next step usually involves advancing the application through the bank’s credit underwriting process.
 Underwriters will most likely require additional information and documentation from the Association.
-At this point, the decision to lend can either be postponed, approved or rejected.
+At this point, the decision to lend can either be postponed, approved, or rejected.
 If rejected, you will need to look elsewhere for your loan.
-If postponed, the underwriters are most likely waiting on more information.
+If postponed, the underwriters are most likely waiting for more information.

 If approved, the loan advances to the bank’s legal department.
 During this phase of the loan process, the bank’s lawyers prepare loan documents that are shared with and reviewed by the Association’s legal counsel.
 It is not uncommon for edits and changes to go back and forth between attorneys.
 Rarely, but on occasion, the two legal teams cannot come to an agreement.
 In these cases, the loan cannot advance in the process.